-What is blockchain?
+Quick refresher: what is blockchain?

+Before you start investing in blockchain, shore up your understanding of how it works.
 Blockchain is a digital public ledger that records transaction information.
 Each "block" of information is digitally verified and given a unique hash (or identity) and added to the public ledger.
 In the case of cryptocurrencies making use of blockchain, adding this new block creates a new unit (or coin) of currency.

-Why invest in blockchain?
+Why start investing in blockchain?

 As a new technology with potential game-changing effects on the business world, blockchain is naturally garnering interest from the investment community.
 Here are a few factors that make it attractive: